rkhullar/medium-articles/terraform/readme.md

 terraform apply
 ```

+You configure Terraform to access your AWS accounts the same way you would configure the AWS cli.
+You should set your
+`AWS_PROFILE` environment variable.
+And if you're working with an AWS organization you likely need to run `aws sso login`
+each day to refresh your profile's session credentials.

 You can use the code below to create and configure an example module.
 The module would be how you might start a Virtual
 Private Cloud (VPC) module.
 To use it for real projects you would need to add more resources like subnets, route tables,
 the internet gateway, nat gateways, and more.